dotnet/csharplang/proposals/function-pointers.md

 signature.
 As a note, these rules mean that users cannot prefix these `identifier`s with `CallConv`, as that will result in looking up `CallConvCallConvVectorCall`.

-When interpreting metadata, the we first look at the `CallKind`.
+When interpreting metadata, we first look at the `CallKind`.
 If it is anything other than `unmanaged ext`, we ignore all `modopt`s on the return type for the purposes of determining the calling convention, and use only the `CallKind`.
 If the `CallKind` is `unmanaged ext`, we look at the modopts at the start of the function pointer type, taking the union of all types that meet the following requirements: